Lawyer: Ex-Oklahoma State coach pleading guilty to bribery

 He added: “I think this is overkill.
 They could have used the sanctions available within the NCAA, which has the ability to permanently bar a coach from coaching.”

-When arrests were made in September 2017, prosecutors said Evans committed his crime in 2016 and 2017 when he accepted at least $22,000 in bribes from a New Jersey-based financial adviser and another person cooperating with the investigators and posing as a business adviser to athletes.
+When arrests were made in September 2017, prosecutors said Evans committed his crime in 2016 and 2017 when he accepted the bribes from a New Jersey-based financial adviser and another person cooperating with the investigators and posing as a business adviser to athletes.

 They said Evans then falsely touted the services of the men to young athletes and their families, boasting falsely that the man cooperating with law enforcement was “my guy” and “has helped me personally.”